 By: Sharon Aron Baron

-The Heron Bay Golf Club plans to close for six month citing rainy season as one of the issues making the course playable.
+The Heron Bay Golf Club plans to close for six months citing the rainy season as one of the issues making the course playable.

 Brent Bender, Regional Director for ClubLink said there are many reasons behind closing the course.
 He gave an example of the recent heavy rains that have recently drenched South Florida: the course becomes tough to maintain and the conditions are not desirable for the golfing public.
 After the past several years of financial results, they decided to close it for the summertime.
 “The golf course as it currently functions is essentially unplayable for most of the summer.”

 Heron Bay Golf Club opened in 1996 and stretches from Coral Springs to Parkland.
-It was purchased by ClubLink in 2010.
-Bender said the course will be closed from beginning June 1, until sometime in December.
+Purchased by ClubLink in 2010 for $4.75 million, Bender said the course will be closed from beginning June 1, until sometime in December.

 “It has to do with the drainage on the property.
 How the course was designed.
 How Westinghouse and WCI decided to build Mark McCumber’s design,” said Bender.
 “It also has to do with South Florida Water Management District’s choices on the water level in the canals surrounding the golf course.”